espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

         self.conv = nn.Sequential(*layers)
 ```

 The InvertedResidual block implements the expand-reduce pattern with three main components: channel expansion, depthwise convolution, and channel reduction.
-This design significantly reduces the number of parameters while maintaining model capacity.
+This design reduces the number of parameters while maintaining model capacity.
 The use of groups=hidden_dim in the depthwise convolution ensures each channel is processed independently, reducing computational complexity.

+{{< figure
+    default=true
+    src="img/gesture_model.onnx.webp"
+    >}}

 ### Training Configuration and Optimization